-Temperature 0°C (32°F) or colder
+Temperature 0°C or colder:

 Twist the cover flap so that preheated air from the cylinder can enter the carburetor chamber to prevent icing of the filter.
+Fit the rubber seal to the fuel pipe by the main air intake.

-Temperature -5°C (23°F) or colder
+Temperature -5°C or colder:

-When using the saw in cold weather or powder snow conditions you should cover the starter unit with adhesive tape.
-This reduces the flow of cold air and prevents large amounts of snow from being sucked in.
+If the saw is to be used in cold weather or powder snow conditions a special cover flap can be fitted to the right side of the cylinder.
+This restricts the flow of cold air and reduces the amount of snow that is sucked in.

-IMPORTANT!
-If a special winter kit is assembled or measures are taken to increase the engine temperature, a readjustment to normal setting has to be done when the saw is used under normal conditions.
-Otherwise, there is a risk of overheating, which can cause severe engine damage.
+NOTE!
+If the special winterising kit has been fitted or any measures have been taken to increase the temperature these changes must be reversed before the saw is used in normal temperature conditions.
+Otherwise there is a risk that the saw will overheat, resulting in severe damage to the engine.